-Since our last 'Code in the news' update, we've been keeping ourselves busy with new business wins, award dos and plenty of boundary-pushing projects , plus a little something for ourselves -- a total re-brand of our website.
+Since our last update, we've been keeping ourselves busy with new business wins, award dos and plenty of boundary-pushing projects , plus a little something for ourselves -- a total re-brand of our website.

 Here's a closer look at what's been happening round our way over the last three months.